avlk/toy-coding-agent/tasks/qr/hl_spec.md

 The program shall print the QR code for the string that is provided to the input, or "Agentic AI" if nothing is provided.
 Parameters starting with -- are not considered an input to be decoded.
 When run with --test parameter, it prints the default QR code and runs all tests.

+Use 3rd-party library (opencv) prove decodability of the QR code with the smartphone.
-The use of external libraries to render a QR code (like qrcode) is not allowed for the task completion.
+The use of external libraries to render a QR code (like qrcode) is not allowed.